mikehu123/GettingCleaningDataCourseProject/CodeBook.md

   * map activity id in raw data to activity labels
   * combine X, subject, y (activity) data set (cbind)
   * compute mean and standard deviation (sd) on feature variables per subject and activity
+  * output the tidy data set to a text file in tab separated format

 ## Feature Variables